jqsook/student-workbook/src/reflections/wk1/5-reflection.md

 In summary the only question I have for myself is would I try as hard if I knew it didnt matter that I failed.
 I appreciate the opportunity to try.

 GITHUB
+This is the start of the challenge
+NO GIT LINK FOR THIS